Contents

 Exercise 5: Choose the Correct Adjective from the Options

-Choose the correct adjective that fits the sentence.
+Choose the correct adjective that best fits each sentence.

 a) sun b) sunny c) sunning